CSXV/ThemeEngineDemo/README.md

 2. Run Visual Studio 2022.
 3. Install [MaterialColorUtilities](https://github.com/albi005/MaterialColorUtilities)
 4. Build the project.
-5. Run the demo from.
+5. Run the demo form.
 6. You have a small `.dll` library that you can link to your projects.
+7. Or you can clone the original theme library from my repos.

 ---